 How we test the best cameras for astrophotography

-In order to guarantee you're getting honest, up-to-date recommendations on the best cameras to buy here at Space.com we make sure to put every camera through a rigorous review to fully test each product.
-Each camera is reviewed based on a multitude of aspects, from its construction and design, to how well it functions as an optical instrument and its performance in the field.
+To guarantee you're getting honest, up-to-date recommendations on the best cameras to buy here at Space.com we make sure to put every camera through a rigorous review to fully test each product.
+Each camera is reviewed based on many aspects, from its construction and design, to how well it functions as an optical instrument and its performance in the field.

 With complete editorial independence, Space.com are here to ensure you get the best buying advice on cameras, whether you should purchase an instrument or not, making our buying guides and reviews reliable and transparent.

-When searching the market for the best camera for astrophotography, there are some crucial factors to consider to help you decide.
+It can be difficult to know what to look for in the best cameras for astrophotography, but there are some crucial factors to consider to help you decide.
 Budget is significant, with new users who want to dabble perhaps setting aside a little less than more seasoned photographers that will only settle for the very best images.
 However, image clarity is critical, and you'll find that larger sensors with fewer pixels can capture astro shots with minimal image noise.
 By negating the effects of image noise, we're able to process imagery more efficiently with better-detailed results.

 While not particularly useful for astrophotography, autofocus may still be helpful for those who want to combine night-time shooting with near-twilight landscapes that show the brightest stars, planets, and satellites hanging above a beautiful foreground.
 A low EV rating on the autofocus ability is crucial for sharp shots in the dark.

-Fiddling around with a dim-lit red head torch to set up your shot can be frustrating, so consider whether you need backlit illuminated buttons to help guide the camera setup in the dark.
+Fiddling around with one of the best headlamps can be helpful, but for those with inferior headlamps a dim-lit red light to set up your shot can be frustrating, so consider whether you need backlit illuminated buttons to help guide camera setup in the dark.

 Photographers must consider lens choice when choosing a camera for astrophotography.
 While most major manufacturers have excellent ranges of top-quality glass, not all camera models can accept the full range of lenses due to differences in mount types.
 Ideally, fast lenses with wide apertures and excellent optical sharpness and clarity are what to look for when shooting astrophotography.
 Pair this with a camera body that handles high ISO and image noise well and you should be ready to go.